Umairican/Umairican/README.md

 ### Hello!
 Please wipe your feet on the welcome mat and come on inside

-I would have made pastries if I knew you were coming.
+I would have put the kettle on if I knew you were coming.
 I am a data scientist who loves exploring data and fintech, and natural language processing.
 Please have a look at my projects and let me know what you think.

 - 🔭 I’m currently working on ...
 Further projects utilizing NLP and screenplays